 This year’s sessions run on a Wednesday morning, on the following dates:

 We look forward to seeing you.

 We strive to provide a good education for all our children.
-To further that over-arching aim, the Headteacher and staff work very hard to build positive relationships with all parents.
-However, the School is obliged to have procedures in place in case there are complaints by parents or carers.
+To further that over-arching aim, the staff work very hard to build positive relationships with all parents.
+However, the School is obliged to have procedures in place, just in case there are complaints by parents or carers.

 If any parent is unhappy with the education that their child is receiving, or has any concerns relating to the School, we encourage them to talk to the child’s class teacher immediately.

 We deal with all complaints in accordance with procedures laid down by the Department of Education.
 The current advice for maintained schools may be viewed here.

 Our aim is to be fair, open and honest when dealing with any complaint.
 We give careful consideration to all complaints, and deal with them as swiftly as possible.
 We aim to resolve any complaint through dialogue and mutual understanding.
 In all cases, we put the interests of the child above all else.
 We provide sufficient opportunity for any complaint to be fully discussed, and then resolved.

 However, if the school itself cannot resolve a complaint, those concerned can refer the matter to the Secretary of State for Education.

 The LA and the Local Government Ombudsman (LGO) will accept complaints directly from young people and their parents or carers about: